zziro/catalog-project-deployment/README.md

 	Public IP: 54.152.38.77
 	Username: ubuntu

-At the bottom on the left click on Account Page to download the default private key.
+At the bottom on the left click on Account Page link to download the default private key.

-Once on
+* On the page, click on Download![alt text][ssh-key-pairs].